'Russian Roulette' Authors Seek To Connect The Dots Between Trump And Putin

 On the Trump administration's denial of Russian interference in the election

-David Corn: [Trump's circle] had reason to believe more than anybody else that there was a Russian effort to help and to boost Trump.
+Corn: [Trump's circle] had reason to believe more than anybody else that there was a Russian effort to help and to boost Trump.
 They knew that members of their own campaign — people like George Papadopoulos and Carter Page — were making connections with Russian officials and Russian cutouts.
-And Trump was even briefed in Mid-August 2016 when he was a candidate about the Russian hacking of the election and still after that continued to say it wasn't happening ...
+And Trump was even briefed in mid-August 2016 when he was a candidate about the Russian hacking of the election and still after that continued to say it wasn't happening ...
 Again and again and again, Trump and his defenders say that there was no contact with Russia, "We did nothing wrong."

 Put that all together with a little bit of distance and you see how the Trump campaign and Trump himself almost in a way aided and abetted what the Russians were doing by continually denying that they had any role in the election and making it difficult for the United States and the Obama administration to forge a bipartisan response to what was happening.